gitlabhq/gitlabhq/doc/ci/runners/README.md

 ###  Lock a specific runner from being enabled from other projects

-You can configure a runner to prevent it from being enabled for the other projects, so it's exclusive to current projects.
+You can configure a runner to assign it exclusively to the one project.
+When a runner is locked on project this way, it can no longer be enabled for other projects.
 This setting is available on each runner in *Project Settings* > *Runners*.

 ###  Making an existing Shared Runner Specific